Competing Risks

 Dynamic predictions

-Based on the fitted competing risks joint model, we will illustrate how (dynamic) predictions for the cause-specific cumulative risk probabilities can be calculated.
-As an example, we will show these calculations for Patient 81 from the PBC dataset.
-First, we extract the data of this subject.
+Based on the fitted competing risks joint model, we will illustrate how (dynamic) predictions can be calculated for the cause-specific cumulative risk probabilities.
+We will show these calculations for Patient 81 from the PBC dataset as an example.
+First, we extract the data on this subject.

 ND_long <- pbc2[pbc2$id == 81, ]